Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### What to do If I Want to Purchase the Adhesive Tape for SwitchBot Lock?
+### What to do If I Want to Purchase the Adhesive Tape for SwitchBot Lock Pro?

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, we regret to inform you that the adhesive tape for Lock is not currently sold separately.
 However, we can provide the parts free of charge if you cover the shipping costs.